 How to Teach Empathy

-Here are the four ways to get started on right now to teach your kids empathy:
+Here are the four ways to get started doing right now to teach your kids empathy:

 - Practice empathy by discussing characters and events from movies, TV, or books.
 This is so great because there is often nothing in the way of this learning.
 No fear, baggage, or hurt feelings to wade through, and this may help kids gain easier access to their empathy skills.